maxwellmuchiri/phase-1-final-project/README.md

 # phase-1-final-project
-This is a web application project that deals with vehicle saales
+This is a web application project that deals with vehicle sales